Client Management: How to convert and keep your customers in 2021

 The company created a process using Teamwork that focuses on client collaboration and transparency.

-Each time Strencom starts a new project, the client is added as a collaborator to review and add comments to things like tasks, deadlines, and deliverables.
+Each time Strencom starts a new project, the client is added as a collaborator to review and add comments to things like team tasks, deadlines, and deliverables.
 Clients can also check on the project's progress in real-time, which was impossible with the company's old process.

 “We win over even the most skeptical clients once they see they don’t have to hang around until 5pm on a Thursday waiting for an email or phone call to know what’s happening,” Buckley says.
 “Not only are we completing more projects in less time, but we’re getting a reputation for on-time delivery and reliability.”